papercode2023/DuCC/README.md

 bash install_sc2.sh
 ```

-This will download SC2.4.10 into the 3rdparty folder and copy the maps necessary to run over.
+This will download StarCraft II into the 3rdparty folder and copy the maps necessary to run over.
 You may also need to set the environment variable for SC2:

 ```bash
 export SC2PATH=[Your SC2 folder like /abc/xyz/3rdparty/StarCraftII]